Selling and transferring of Belgian Real Estate

 As a rule, the sale of real estate is exempt from VAT and subject to registrations duties depending on the region in which the real estate is located (Walloon, Brussels, Flemish).
 If the real estate is sold after having paid registration duties within 2 years following the date of the acquisition deed, tax originally paid by the seller may be recovered depending on the regions in which the real estate is located.

-However, if the real estate qualifies as new for VAT purposes (i.e until 31 December of the second year following the first use of the building), the transfer of ownership of the building (and the adjoining land) can be subject to 21% VAT (unless specific rates apply), in which case, no registration duties apply.
+However, if the real estate qualifies as new for VAT purposes (i.e until 31 December of the second year following the year in which it was first occupied).
+The purchase of real estate (and the adjoining land) can be subject to 21% VAT (unless specific rates apply), in which case, no registration duties apply.

-As a result of this transfer, subject to VAT, the seller will be able to deduct the input VAT paid upon the construction or acquisition of the real estate.
+As a result of this sale, subject to VAT, the seller will be able to deduct the input VAT paid upon the construction or acquisition of the real estate.

 Note that any seller other than a professional re-seller must inform the tax authorities upfront about his intention to sell real estate with application of VAT (option subject to specific formalities) and account for the VAT due in a special VAT return.